 - Refuse any services offered.

-- File a complaint with the Oklahoma State Board of Cosmetology regarding a licensee, establishment, or an unlicensed individual.
+- File a complaint with the Oklahoma State Board of Cosmetology and Barbering regarding a licensee, establishment, or an unlicensed individual.

 - Request reasonable accommodations to access professional services as outlined in the Americans with Disabilities Act.